 Many of the rules remain broadly the same, however there have been some significant changes over the years.
 One such change is that, until 1922, the defending champion had only to play in the final, whereas the challenging players had to progress through the tournament proper.

 Despite being a quintessential British tournament, Wimbledon has had little success with homegrown talent in the Gentlemen’s Singles.
 In fact, since 1910, only two British men have triumphed at the All England Club, and until Andy Murray won the title in 2013, there had been a 77 year title drought stretching all the way back to Fred Perry’s 1936 victory.

 Up until 1968, Wimbledon and the other four “Majors” were contested only by amateur tennis players, with professional players being prohibited from entering.
 The move to allow professional players to enter the major tournaments heralded the beginning of what is called the “Open Era” of tennis.

-2009 saw the addition of a retractable roof on Centre Court in an effort to limit delays caused by the weather.
-The first matched to be played entirely underneath the roof took place between Stanislas Wawrinka and Andy Murray June 29 of that year.
+The year 2009 saw the addition of a retractable roof on Centre Court in an effort to limit delays caused by the weather.
+The first matched to be played entirely underneath the roof took place between Stanislas Wawrinka and Andy Murray on June 29 of that year.
 Andy Murray was also involved in the latest Wimbledon finish in 2012 (made possible by the roof), finishing his match against Marcos Baghdatis at 11:02, and the first Men’s Singles final to be played under the roof in the same year against Roger Federer.

 From Men's Singles to Ladies' Wheelchair Doubles, it's all here.

-The inaugural Wimbledon may have been contested exclusively by men, but the modern day iteration of the tournament has a number of different events catering to many different kinds of player.
-As of 2016, these events are as follows;
+The inaugural Wimbledon may have been contested exclusively by men, but the modern-day iteration of the tournament has a number of different events catering to many different kinds of player.
+As of 2016, these events are as follows:

 Gentlemen’s Singles - 128 players